runebaas/switzerlan-rules/rules/tournaments/osu.md

 #### Roll and warmups (Brackets only)

-At the beginning of a match, the captain of each team executes a !roll command.
+At the beginning of a match, each player executes a !roll command.

-The team with the highest roll points will have their warmup played first.
+The player with the highest roll points will have their warmup played first.
 Warmup maps may not be longer than four minutes and may not contain questionable or offensive material of any kind.
 Players are free to choose mods when playing a warmup map.
 Bans will be in succession meaning: !roll -> warm-up -> 1 Ban -> 1 Ban -> (2 Ban -> 2 Ban) -> Pick

 The roll winner may choose the ban order.